What is irritable bowel syndrome (IBS)?

 - Increase fiber in your diet– consume more fruits, vegetables, grains and nuts.

 - Include supplemental fiber to your diet, such as Metamucil ® or Citrucel ®.
-Drink plenty of water– eight 8-ounce glasses per day.
+Drink plenty of water– eight 8-ounce glasses daily.

 - Avoid caffeine (from coffee, chocolate, teas and sodas).

 - Limit cheese and milk.
-Lactose intolerance is more common in individuals with IBS.
-Make sure to get calcium from other sources, such as broccoli, spinach, salmon or supplements.
+Lactose intolerance is more common in people with IBS.
+Be sure to get calcium from other sources, such as broccoli, spinach, salmon or supplements.

 - Try the low FODMAP diet, an eating plan that can help improve symptoms.